bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/Standard_0h7sE0qSSHuO00025QrE$V/Documentation.md

-The designation of the standard applicable for the definition of the Cable/Bus used.
+The designation of the standard applicable for the definition of the object used.